tpf/tprf-hugo-site/content/_index.md

 ## Donate

-Your generous donations help to fund TPF grant programs.
+Your generous donations help to fund TPRF grant programs.
 Thinking of [becoming a donor](donate.html)?

-## TPF Grants
+## TPRF Grants

 Our [grant programs](grants.html) help fund development of open source projects to benefit Perl, Raku and the broader Community.
 These grants are funded by donations and